zooboo44/zooboo44.github.io/_posts/2023-04-09-passwordManager.md

 # Background
 - I want to create a server/clientpassword manager that is built in C++ and will use a SQL Database that will store encrypted secrets
+- Goal
+    - Create a password manager from scratch in C++ to learn how to use sockets
+    - Connect to a database
+    - Utilize makefiles
+    - Create a docker image
+    - Encrypt/decrypt user input
 - Features
     - Server/Client Architecture
     - Password Protected Access